Rush Limbaugh and the cutting edge of societal evolution, emitting vocal vibrations coast to coast on Friday.

 Really?

-Who wouldn't thought?
+Who wouldn't know it?

 Yeah, here we go.

-Prominent Republican groups such as the Chamber of Commerce and Carl Rove's American Crossroads have not spent any money against Trump.
+Prominent Republican groups such as the Chamber of Commerce and Karl Rove's American Crossroads have not spent any money against Trump.

-Yet with the Iowa caucuses just a little more than two months away with Trump still riding high, this calculus may be changing.
+Yet with the Iowa caucuses just a little more than two months away, with Trump still riding high, this calculus may be changing.

-This week, as top party operatives and donors gathered in Las Vegas for the Republican Governor's Association meeting, many contributors privately expressed unease about Trump's consistent lead in early state and national polling.
+This week, as top party operatives and donors gathered in Las Vegas for the Republican Governors Association meeting, many contributors privately expressed unease about Trump's consistent lead in early state and national polling.

 Trump responded to the news by lashing out at Kasich on Twitter.